Missed a Car Loan Payment? Here's What to Do Next

 Exactly what you do next depends on what caused you to miss a car payment in the first place.

-If you forgot to make the payment, set up automatic payments right away.
+- Forgot to Make Payments: set up automatic payments right away.
 Then skip to the final step.

 Take Initiative